Coquitlam Lake: History

 Construction of the tunnel between Coquitlam Lake and Buntzen Lake began in 1902 and finished in 1905, supplying water to powerhouses on Indian Arm, which supplied electricity to Vancouver.

 The first Coquitlam Dam, built to raise the water level by 5 ft, was begun in April 1904 and completed in 1905.
 It was built to protect the water supply to the powerhouses, and also supplied water to New Westminster.
 By 1906 the original dam was discovered to be leaking, and while repairs were made the leak continued through 1908, until the current dam was completed in 1914.

 There is a glacier in the watershed of the reservoir, Coquitlam Glacier, which is the only glacier in Metro Vancouver.
-It formed during the Little Ice Age and is shrinking due to the effects of climate change.
+It formed during the Little Ice Age and is shrinking as the last Ice Age ends and, potentially, due to the effects of climate change.
 It is expected to melt by 2050.